- What is a recommendation engine?

 - Finding patterns in user behavior and actions;

 - Comparing them with the available item inventory;

 When building a recommendation engine, consider that Data Mining algorithms handle the first three phases of the operation.
 Then this raw material is shaped into the user profile, which forms the backbone for the recommendations.

 Subsequent results are incorporated into the user experience in the form of handy suggestions of various kinds.
 In addition to that, the machine learning element upgrades the system on the go.

 There are three types of recommendations:

 - Personalized content feed - the most basic approach.
 It involves shaping the delivery of the content on the platform according to specific settings.
-For example, the "home" and “subscriptions” pages on YouTube.
+For example, the "home" and "subscriptions" pages on YouTube.
 In this case, the feed is curated by the platform and the user in equal measure.
-In one hand user selects what kind of content he would like to see, on the other, the system is looking for similar material to suggest.
+On the one hand, the user selects what kind of content he would like to see.
+On the other hand, the system is looking for similar material to suggest.